Boat Trades Considered

 From the aft cockpit and through large double doors, the single level saloon and galley create a welcoming entry.
 Perfect for hosting friends and viewing the scenery while aboard through large windows.
 There are reclining chairs and a bench settee with an adjustable table for meals.
 The galley features stainless steel appliances, Granite counter tops and deep cabinets.
 The forward section of the saloon gives you a choice of taking six steps up to the pilot house, or four steps down to the accommodations deck.
 In the pilot house, two Stidd helm chairs are mounted before a sophisticated array of navigational and operational equipment.
 All optimized to provide the most comfortable cruising experience her captain and crew could need.
 Below on the accommodations deck, an owner cabin with its own head, guest cabin, guest head, and an additional office/guest cabin afford a comfortable layout for a cruising couple and their guests.

 The interior features a uniform cherry wood finish.
 The woodwork is light and beautifully crafted.
 The cherry and spruce soles and white overhead panels give her a regal feel that compliments the interior décor.

-Capable of long range continuous-duty travel, her raised pilothouse and twin John Deere engines enable owner operators to run through the night for several days to comfortably complete an ambitious passage.
-Her two-stateroom, two-head layout is a comfortable floating home that also enjoys safely resting at anchor in style.
-An incredible amount of time, energy and money have been extended to keep Miller Time ready-to-go whenever the motivation to get away beckons.
+Built with long range continuous-duty travels in mind, Bulldog Sally’s raised pilothouse and twin John Deere engines enable owner operators to run through the night for several days to comfortably complete an ambitious passage.
+Her three-stateroom, two-head layout is a comfortable floating home that also enjoys safely resting at anchor in style.
+Shore power is optimized with an ASEA system to allow for international (50/60) power adaptability and convenience

 ACCOMMODATIONS and LAYOUT: